alok722/namaste-javascript-notes/notes/lectures.md

   } // a is lexically inside global execution
   ```

-- Lexical or Static scope refers to the accessibility of variables, functions and object based on phylical location in source code.
+- Lexical or Static scope refers to the accessibility of variables, functions and object based on physical location in source code.

   ```js
   Global {